-Name, qualifications and independence status Experience, special responsibilities and other directorships Mr Trevor Benson Appointed Chairman 13 September 2016.
+Name and independence status Experience, qualifications and special responsibilities and other directorships Mr Trevor Benson Appointed Chairman 13 September 2016.
 Chairman Appointed Executive Chairman 22 February 2017 Executive Director Trevor has extensive experience as an investment banker and has served on a number of ASX listed company boards as both Chairman and Director.
-He has specialised in cross border transactions within the natural resources sector across China, Africa and SE Asia, and has been an adviser to Chinese State Owned Enterprises (SOE's).
+He has specialised in cross border transactions within the natural resources sector across China, Africa and SE Asia, and has been an adviser to Chinese State-Owned Enterprises (SOE's).
 His specialist activities include corporate funding solutions and off-take agreement negotiations within the natural resources domain.
 Trevor holds a Bachelor of Science Degree from the University of Western Australia.
 Other directorships of listed companies in the last 3 years: None Mr Allan Mulligan Appointed Managing Director 7 August 2012 Executive Director Resigned as Managing Director, retained as Executive Director 22 February 2017.
 Allan is a mining engineer with over thirty years of mine management and production experience.
 Allan has specialised in technical assessment and production economics, feasibilities, project design and costing of underground mines and prospects.
 He has worked extensively in exploration, mine development and operations across Africa and Australia.
+Allan is a Member of the Australian Institute of Mining and Metallurgy, a qualified Mining Engineer and the holder of a Mine Managers Certificate of Competency (Metalliferous) from South Africa.
 Allan was a founding Director of Walkabout Resources Pty Ltd. He has previously been on the board of several Western Australian explorers.
-Other directorships of listed companies in the last 3 years: None Mr Thomas Murrell Appointed 1 May 2015 Investor Relations Director Independent Non-Executive Director Tom is recognised as an authority on investor relations and has been the Managing Director of his own company 8M Media and Communications for the past eighteen years.
-He has provided counsel to an elite group of companies listed on the Australian Stock Exchange ranging from Top 500 companies through to start - up biotechnology, medical and mineral exploration companies.
-He has been a director of Investor Central, a Singapore based financial news service since 2002.
-A graduate of three Australian Universities, Tom gained his MBA from the University of WA and is the immediate past President of the Business School's Graduate Management Association representing UWA MBA alumni.
-Other directorships of listed companies in the last 3 years: None

-Mr Andrew Cunningham Appointed 13 November 2015 Technical Director Andrew has a BSc Hons in Geology from the University of Stellenbosch in South Non-Executive Director Africa and is a member of the Australian Institute of Geosciences.
+Other directorships of listed companies in the last 3 years: None Mr Andrew Cunningham Appointed 13 November 2015 Technical Director Non-Executive Director Andrew has a BSc Hons in Geology from the University of Stellenbosch in South Africa and is a member of the Australian Institute of Geosciences.
 Andrew has extensive cross discipline technical and management experience in the minerals industry predominantly in Africa and Australia and has worked in a range of commodities and geological styles including uranium, iron ore, graphite, diamonds, gold and base metals.
 During the last 15 years, Andrew has managed all facets of exploration and development projects in Africa from project generation to the completion of feasibility studies.
 He has held senior geology and exploration positions with major international mining companies as well as various ASX and TSX listed companies.
 He has been working with Walkabout Resources since 2013 and brings a wide range of exploration, resource development, mine geology and management experience to the company.
 Other directorships of listed companies in the last 3 years: None